vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

     --premine-validators 100
   ```

-In this example, we assume that the secrets have been generated in the ./test-chain- directories and the validator information can be found in files with the prefix test-chain-.
+In this example, we assume that the secrets have been generated in the `./test-chain-` directories and the validator information can be found in files with the prefix test-chain-.
 The `--premine-validators` option is used to specify the number of validators to pre-fund on the chain.
 In this case, we are pre-funding 100 validators.

 **Option 2**: Validator information is scaffolded on multiple hosts, and therefore we supply necessary information using the `--validators` flag.
-Validator information needs to be supplied in the strictly following format:
+Validator information needs to be supplied in the following format:

 `<p2p node id>:<public ECDSA address>:<public BLS key>`.